ashishkrb7/Face_Mask_Detection_end_to_end_project/README.md

     - (base) C:\Users\imash>conda activate FaceDetect
     - (FaceDetect) C:\Users\imash>
     - (FaceDetect) C:\Users\imash>pip install -r requirements.txt
 4. MainAPI.bat is Batch file for easy start of server and it can be used as schedular.
-In this file modify the line number 5 and 6 for the location of activate.bat  in base and python.exe in virtual environment.
+In this file, modify the line number 5 and 6 for the location of activate.bat in base and python.exe in virtual environment.
 To run the server in your local, just hit MainAPI.bat file.
 ```
 @echo off
 SET LOGFILE="%~dp0\log\MainAPIlog.log"